ironArray/Btune-tutorial/README.md

 Also, you can set `BTUNE_USE_INFERENCE` to a positive value to use inference only for the first iterations; after that, Btune will fall back into a 'gentle' genetic mode, also called 'tweaking', for fine-tuning some params like `clevel` or `splitmode`.
 Note that the tweaking will start from the set of compression parameters that have won in the previous

+### Exercise3: combine inference and tweaking modes

 Try with the next values:

 - BTUNE_USE_INFERENCE=3   # only do inference for the first 3 chunks and then use tweaking
 - BTUNE_USE_INFERENCE=10  # only do inference for the first 10 chunks and then use tweaking

+* How the parameters are tested now?
+Can you see the new pattern?
+* How predictions differ from complete inference?

+## Inference (predictions) in DECOMPression performance mode

-And when we want to use the model in DECOMPression performance mode:
+Let's use the model in DECOMPression performance mode now:

 ```shell
 BTUNE_TRADEOFF=0.5 BTUNE_USE_INFERENCE=-1 BTUNE_PERF_MODE=DECOMP BTUNE_TRACE=1  BTUNE_MODELS_DIR=rand_int_training.model python rand_int.py